In the coming years employers will draw approximately 40% of their new college hires from their internship and co-op programs.

 - Flexibility in hiring for summer internships or permanent positions

-Federal agency employers may access this database directly at www.WRP.gov.
+NOTE: Federal agency employers may search for WRP candidates directly via www.WRP.gov.

 Emerging Leaders <http://www.emerging-leaders.com>